 You are going to fall in love with the decadent combination of garlic sausage, pasta, and roasted garlic in a creamy three cheese sauce.
 The sauce has a splash of wine to add just the right touch of acid to this Garlic Sausage Pasta.
-This dish is perfect for entertaining since you can fully prep it ahead.
-I should warn you though – you may want to keep this all to yourself.
 It is pure comfort food and a particular favorite of mine.
 Serve this with a side salad, and you’ve got a complete meal.

 Swoon-Worthy Garlic Sausage Pasta